adkala/deeprlnotes/lecture5.md

 We can reduce variance by finding a way to reduce the value of the 'weight' we are using.
 In default policy gradient, this is the reward.
 However, we can instead use a _reward-to-go_ rather than a total reward.

-This is because of _causality_, the idea that a policy at time $t'$ cannot affect the reward at time $t$ when $t \lt t'$.
+This is because of _causality_, the idea that a policy at time $t'$ cannot affect the reward at time $t$ when $t < t'$.
 We can use causality as the expected gradient of the reward $r(t)$ with respect to a policy at time t' is 0, since they would be uncorrelated.
 This leaves the policy gradient unbiased.

 By taking advantage of causality, we ensure that better policies continue to be more probabilistic while reducing the magnitude of the total rewards for a given state, reducing overall variance of the policy.